 MARITIME TRAFFIC OF RECREATIONAL VESSELS.
-The Department of Natural and Environmental Resources (DNER) is hereby ordered to:
+The Faithful compliance of the guidelines enacted by the Department of Natural and Environmental Resources (DNER) is hereby ordered with regard to:

-a) Issue and publish orders, guidelines, and circular letters, among others, to allow recreational boating and fishing in Puerto Rico, by applying the restrictions imposed by the lockdown to navigation and fishing hours, as well as all precautionary measures and physical distancing practices to combat the spread of COVID-19.

-b) In coordination with the Puerto Rico Police Bureau and any Municipal Police Department, establish a costal surveillance plan to ensure that all vessels comply with this Executive Order and/or all DNER orders, guidelines, and circular letters, among others.
+- a) any orders, guidelines, and circular letters, among others, ordering the closure of all marinas to discourage maritime traffic of recreational vessels in territorial waters and establishing exceptions to the above based on criteria such as emergencies, recreational and commercial fishing, and boat residents, and authorizing the use of jet skis, in accordance with federal regulations; - b) establishing a costal surveillance plan in coordination with the Puerto Rico Police Bureau and any Municipal Police Department, to ensure that all vessels comply with this Executive Order and/or all DNER orders, guidelines, and circular letters, among others.

 The DNER Ranger Corps, the Puerto Rico Police Bureau, and any Municipal Police force in Puerto Rico are hereby authorized to intervene with any person who disembarks from any type of vessel and who enters and/or attempts to enter our shores in violation of the Executive Order established herein and/or in violation of the DNER's orders, guidelines, and circular letters, among others.
-However, the use of boats and vessels for personal recreation purposes is hereby authorized during lockdown hours in order to travel from one marina to another, without going ashore.
-The anchoring of boats and vessels less than 15 feet apart from each other is not permitted.
-Rafting up with other boats is also not allowed.
-The use of jet skis and/or water scooters shall not be permitted while this Order is in effect.
+Marinas shall be responsible for ensuring faithful compliance with the provisions of this Order.